 The universe is knocking.
 Many of us are feeling that it is time.
 That something is happening, right now.
 That we are being asked to awaken out of our slumber, turn off our distractions, and feel something.

 Feeling with consciousness is the feminine principle latent within all of us.

-The pain and suffering that activists have been grappling with for decades, is now exposed for all to see, thanks to technology and social media.
+The pain and suffering that activists have been grappling with for decades is now exposed for all to see, thanks to technology and social media.
 While endless debates may unfold over differing opinions on motivations, justifications, and even scientific elements of a given controversy, sometimes all it takes is one experience of humanization.

 One video of women whose lives have been changed by the Gardasil vaccine.

-One of people who will always wonder why they took their doctor’s advice to take a benzodiazepine.
+A video of people who will always wonder why they took their doctor’s advice to take a benzodiazepine.

-One of a boy who lost his life to stimulant drugs.
+A video of a boy who lost his life to stimulant drugs.

 One of a drone strike on innocent civilians.